 3. You Appear Insensitive To People

-Since you maintain a cold expression and remain unmoved by emotional fluctuations, people take you as an insensitive soul.
+Since you maintain a cold hearted persona and remain unmoved by emotional fluctuations, people take you as an insensitive soul.
 But they couldn’t be more wrong.
-It’s not that your soul is insensitive, it is your means of exhibiting your feelings that builds an impression of utter coldness.
+It’s not that your soul is insensitive, it is your means of exhibiting your feelings that build an impression of utter coldness.

 4. You Do Get Hurt, Badly, But Not A Single Person Gets To Know

-Contrary to the popular belief, a cold person with a sensitive heart not only gets hurt, but have high chances of getting emotionally scarred.
+Contrary to the popular belief, a cold person with a sensitive heart not only gets hurt but has a high chance of getting emotionally scarred.
 Only a true empath can sense your soul.
 The rest of the public would be completely opaque to the difficulties you’re going through.